Metabolic alkalosis: Compensation

+Diagnosis

+Classification

+Metabolic alkalosis can be divided into two different types; chloride responsive alkalosis and chloride resistant alkalosis.

 Treatment

 To effectively treat metabolic alkalosis, the underlying cause(s) must be corrected.
 A trial of intravenous chloride-rich fluid is warranted if there is a high index of suspicion for chloride-responsive metabolic alkalosis caused by loss of gastrointestinal fluid (e.g., due to vomiting).